Free Resource

 This free AI security guide covers the five critical threat categories facing startups building with AI: LLM prompt injection, model API security, training data poisoning, AI supply chain vulnerabilities and output validation failures.
 Each section includes attack examples, mitigation strategies and references to the OWASP Top 10 for LLM Applications.

 Every startup shipping an AI-powered product faces security risks that traditional application security does not cover.
 This guide is built from vulnerabilities we find repeatedly in AI product security assessments.
-The content is visible below and available for download.
+The first three sections are visible below.

 The Guide